acorn-io/runtime/docs/docs/30-Installation/03-upgrading.md

 ---

-To upgrade Acorn, download the newer binary.
+To upgrade Acorn, download the newer binary and run `acorn init`.

-run `acorn init`